 Rainy Day Bucket List: 65 Fun Activities & Things to Do Indoors

-Some people love it, some not so much.
+Some people love it, some would rather have a sunny day of beach activities.
 Either way, I think we can all agree that the rain can stop us from doing some things we want to do.
 But, that doesn’t mean that there aren’t a ton of fun rainy day activities, whether you’re a kid or an adult!

 If you look at it another way, you can think of it as an opportunity to do the activities that you might have been putting off for a long time.
 More importantly, it can also be a chance to tick off ideas from your bucket list.